jchin1968/presentations/deck/2018-10-25_unit-testing/slides.md

 - Translate it to Pig Latin

 ---
-# Our Use Case - Example
+# Use Case - Sample Result

 User Input: The Quick Brown Fox